AoifeKettle/GitHubAccess/README.md

 # GitHubAccess

 A social graph visualisation of a repository using the GitHub API and c3.js library.
+I used the api to interrogate the repository for information on user, commit times and date, and the remaining branches (this part involved manipulation of the javascript api library used).
+The json data was converted into usable format and constructed into the graphs shown below.
+I used a javascript sever to locally host the project.
+Screenshots of this have been included below, with a brief desciption of the analysis.

 My project focuses on a repo of a group project that I completed as part of an E-Business module.
 I aimed to assess the accuracy of our process estimation, and the work patterns of group members.